Kubernetes Dev Stack¶

 Label domain¶

-Node labels and taints use the fair.dev prefix (hardcoded in all dev/CI config files).
+Node labels and taints use the fair.dev prefix (hardcoded in the dev config files).

 The runtime default in fair/zenml/config.py can be overridden via FAIR_LABEL_DOMAIN env var.